 Children, staff and visitors are all made aware of our 'Safe Use of the Internet Guidelines'.
 (See appendix at the end of this policy).
 Guidelines are on classroom walls, in the school office and published on the School Website.
-E-Safety information is also contained within the Staff Handbook.
+E-Safety information is also contained within the Staff Handbook and available on the school website.